pali-english/pali-english.github.io/README.md

 and cast upon the shore,
 this mind flounders about,
 trying to throw off Māra’s sway.

+    Vārijova thale khitto, okamokataubbhato:
+        Vārijova: Like a fish.
+        Thale: On the ground, on the shore.
+        Khitto: Thrown, cast.
+        Okamokataubbhato: From its watery home, from its aquatic surroundings.

+    Pariphandatidaṁ cittaṁ, māradheyyaṁ pahātave:
+        Pariphandatidaṁ: Flounders, struggles, flops about.
+        Cittaṁ: The mind.
+        Māradheyyaṁ: The realm of Māra, the sway of Māra.
+        Pahātave: To abandon, to shake off, to get rid of.

 Dunniggahassa lahuno,
 yatthakāmanipātino;
 Cittassa damatho sādhu,